h2non/imaginary/README.md

 ### Memory issues

-In case you are experiencing any persistent unreleased memory issues in your deployment, you can try passing this environemnt variables to `imaginary`:
+In case you are experiencing any persistent unreleased memory issues in your deployment, you can try passing this environment variables to `imaginary`:

 ```
 MALLOC_ARENA_MAX=2 imaginary -p 9000 -enable-url-source